WASHINGTON UNIVERSITY SCHOOL OF LAW

 Please feel free to come by my office, Room 559, any weekday afternoon.
 You may also contact me via email, firstname.lastname@example.org, or by phone, 55811, where you may leave a message on my voice mail if I am not available to take your call.

 As you are now in law school, you probably expect to learn something about the law of torts in a course called TORTS.
 And you will.
-The torts course comprises the study of a system of law that provides civil (as opposed to criminal) remedies for wrongs other than breaches of contracts.
+The Torts course comprises the study of a system of law that provides civil (as opposed to criminal) remedies for wrongs other than breaches of contracts.
 The substantive law studied in Torts is predominantly common law, i.e., law crafted and honed by judges over centuries.
 (In the Anglo-American tradition, legislation has played a peripheral, almost ephemeral role in the law of torts.)
 The remedies provided by tort law are usually -- but not exclusively -- money damages.

 But learning the law of torts, in the sense that you might have learned history or chemistry, is not the sole or even the principal objective of this course.
 Because tort law is court-made law, understanding process is critical.
 "Process" here has a dual meaning.
-It refers to the process of the law's evolution from case to case as different circumstances call for different remedies.
+It refers to the process of the law's evolution from case to case as different circumstances call for different results.
 It also refers to the interplay of substantive law and procedure.
-So you must develop an understanding of the elements of judicial procedure to appreciate how the procedural posture of a case influences its outcome and the reach of its holding.
+You must develop an understanding of the elements of judicial procedure to appreciate how the procedural posture of a case influences its outcome and the reach of its holding.
 Finally, as will be true of your other courses, we will strive to sharpen your skills of critical reading, thoughtful analysis, and articulate synthesis, all of which are fundamental to your legal education.

 Please be aware that the seat you choose on the first day of class will be your permanent seat for the semester.
 Be sure to sign the seating chart as, inter alia, [note how lawyers sprinkle their writings and sometimes speech with Latin phrases -- they display our erudition to lay persons] it will constitute the attendance record.